 At year ended February 28, 2015, the Company did not to pay the semi-annual property tax levy to the Mexican authorities.
 Without an agreement to acquire both the San Javier and La Diana property concessions, continued investment in San Miguel is without merit.
-Therefore, the Company has written down its investment in the San Miguel property to a nominal amount in prior years.
+Therefore, the Company has written down its investment in the San Miguel property to a nominal amount.

-Mont Sorcier, Vanadium Project, Chibougamau, Quebec
+> Mont Sorcier, Iron-Titanium-Vanadium Project, Chibougamau, Quebec

-In November 2016, the Company agreed to acquire a 100% interest in the Mont Sorcier Vanadium property ("Sorcier Property") located near Chibougamau in Quebec, Canada.
-The agreement called for a payment of \$150,000 and the issuance of 2,750,000 post-consolidation common shares at \$0.175.
-The Company has agreed to undertake a minimum of \$1 million in exploration expenditures on the property within in the first 24 months following signature of the agreement.
-Chibougamau Independent Mines will retain a 1% Gross Metal Royalty ("GMR") on all mineral production from the property.
-In order to facilitate the transaction, Globex Mining Enterprises Inc. which held a 3% GMR on a number of claims, has reduced its royalty to 1% GMR but it has been extended to the recently enlarged claim group.
-In addition, 300,000 post-consolidation common shares at \$0.175 were issued as a finders' fee.
+On September 29, 2016, the Company entered into an option agreement to earn a 100% interest in the Mont Sorcier Vanadium-Iron-Titanium project in Roy Township, Quebec, 18 km east of the Town of Chibougamau.
+Pursuant to the agreement, the Company will pay Chibougamau Independent Mines Inc. a single cash payment of \$100,000 and issue to Chibougamau Independent Mines Inc. 4 million common shares of the Company.
+A minimum of \$1 million in exploration will be undertaken within the first 24 months following signature of the agreement.
+Chibougamau Independent Mines will retain a 2% Gross Metal Royalty ("GMR") on all mineral production from the property.
+In order to facilitate the deal, Globex Mining Enterprises Inc. (GMX-TSX), which held a 3% GMR on a number of claims, has reduced its royalty to 1% GMR but it has been extended to the recently enlarged claim group.
+In addition, a finder's fee of 400,000 common shares of the Company was issued in relation to the acquisition.